QubesOS/qubes-doc/external/configuration-guides/multiboot.md

 which will change the existing installation to be bootable in both UEFI/GPT and BIOS/MBR mode in-place, without losing any data.

-At this stage you can install Qubes.
+At this stage you can install PedOS.

 As noted above the default configuration will not add an entry for Windows to the grub menu, so you will need to add one.

-1. Boot into Qubes
+1. Boot into PedOS

 2. Identify the Windows system partition that has /bootmgr: